Phase-Rotated Altermagnets as Chern Valves for Topological Transport

-Several practical limitations merit explicit discussion.
-First, the minimal Dirac model assumes sharp interfaces and perfect harmonic symmetry, hence predicting inherent robustness tied to the gap magnitude $|m(\theta)|$ rather than harmonic details.
-However, symmetry-breaking distortions, including higher-order harmonics ($m_6$, $m_8$) interface roughness, interdiffusion, and intermixing at AM|TI boundaries will introduce scattering and dampen the Berry curvature texture.
-Quantitative assessment of these effects requires full band-structure calculations or scattering-matrix simulations, which lie beyond the current scope but remain essential for device engineering.
-Second, the predicted switching energy scale ($\approx$1 meV) sets the operational temperature limit to T $\leq$15 K, constraining practical device deployment to cryogenic platforms—a limitation shared with other geometric topological switches but less stringent than superconducting approaches.
-Third, achieving independent strain control across both altermagnetic contacts demands either separate piezoactuators (increasing complexity and power) or spatially resolved strain patterning via lithography, both technologically feasible but requiring optimization.
-Fourth, the model neglects lattice imperfections, point defects, and thermal magnon excitations in the altermagnet, which can renormalize the exchange coupling and mask the predicted quantization under ambient conditions.
-Fifth, the Fermi-level tunability shown in Fig. 1(e) assumes clean charge-carrier accumulation, whereas in real devices band-bending, trap states, and back-gate leakage will distort the $\mu(\Delta\varphi)$ map.
-Despite these challenges, the underlying protection mechanism—rooted in the Jackiw–Rebbi zero-mode formation and the topological sign of the mass—is robust to small perturbations that preserve the primary $C_2$ or $C_4$ symmetry.
-Experimental demonstration will be crucial to establish the quantization tolerance margins and refine material selections and growth protocols.
+Second, the predicted switching energy scale ($\approx 1$~meV) sets the operational temperature limit to $T \lesssim 15$~K, constraining practical device deployment to cryogenic platforms.
+This limitation is shared with other geometric topological switches and is still less stringent than for many superconducting approaches.
+Third, achieving independent strain control across both altermagnetic contacts demands either separate piezoactuators (increasing complexity and power) or spatially resolved strain patterning via lithography, both of which are technologically feasible but will require further optimisation.
+Fourth, the model neglects lattice imperfections, point defects and thermal magnon excitations in the altermagnet, which can renormalise the exchange coupling and partly mask the predicted quantisation under ambient conditions.
+Fifth, the Fermi-level tunability shown in Fig.~1(e) assumes clean charge-carrier accumulation; in real devices, band-bending, trap states and back-gate leakage will distort the $\mu(\Delta\varphi)$ map and reduce the visibility of individual plateaus.
+Despite these challenges, the underlying protection mechanism, rooted in Jackiw–Rebbi zero-mode formation and in the topological sign structure of the mass, is robust to small perturbations that preserve the primary $C_2$ or $C_4$ symmetry and keep the interfacial gap open.
+Experimental demonstration will be crucial to determine the actual quantisation tolerance margins and to refine material choices and growth protocols

 The Chern valve represents a distinct switching paradigm compared to established mechanisms.
 Magnetic-field-controlled Chern insulators demand strong external fields and typically exhibit hysteretic behavior,\cite{1} while Floquet topological engineering requires high-frequency optical modulation with inherent dissipation.\cite{5,6} This approach achieves fully reversible control with minimal dissipation via static lattice rotation.
 Table~1 compares operational characteristics and literature benchmarks.\cite{1,5,6,24,25} Extensions of this concept stablish a route toward strain-tunable topological logic and spin-orbit device platforms